Informo/specs/content/introduction/terminology.md

 [Matrix protocol](https://matrix.org), and connected to one or more Informo federations.

+#### Entity

+An entity is the abstract representation of an individual or an organism actively interacting over Informo, and is technically represented by a finite set of at least one Matrix user identifier.
+This definition doesn't include client implementations' users, who interact passively with Informo (by reading Matrix events rather than sending them), nor nodes (which can't be represented by a finite set of Matrix user identifiers), therefore neither of them are considered as entities.
+An entity must register itself on the Informo federation(s) it whishes to interact on.
+The Informo specifications currently defines two types of entities: sources and trust authorities (which are defined below).

 #### Source, Information source

 An information source, sometimes referred to as just "source", refers to an